Seamful XAI: Operationalizing Seamful Design in Explainable AI: Methods: Empirical Study to Apply the Design Process

 \subsection{Qualitative Analysis}

-Overall, we analyzed roughly 2795 minutes of transcribed videos from the 43 study sessions as informed by the grounded theory approach~\cite{Charmaz2014, Strauss1990}.
-Taking an inductive approach, we started the process with an open-coding scheme and iteratively produced in-vivo codes (generating codes directly from the data, e.g., participants saying the process is `fun and engaging').
+Overall, we analyzed 2796 minutes of transcribed videos from the 43 study sessions as informed by the grounded theory approach~\cite{Charmaz2014, Strauss1990}.
+Taking an inductive approach, we started the process with an open-coding scheme and iteratively produced in-vivo codes (generating codes directly from the data).
 One researcher performed the iterative coding, punctuated by frequent discussions with the research team where we constantly compared and contrasted the codes, refining and reducing the variations in each round.
 We referred to the videos and whiteboards as needed.
 Next, we analyzed the data using axial codes, which involves finding relationships between the open codes and clustering them into different categories (e.g., `revealing the AI's blind spots').
 Finally, we unified the axial codes and consolidated them to selective codes (e.g., `enhancing explainability').
 We discuss the selective codes as the main themes in our findings section where the axial codes are bolded (ones that add to the theme), wherever applicable.

-Beyond the analysis of the videos and their transcripts, we also collated all seams from all participants and clustered them along their respective breakdowns and AI lifecycle stages, creating a single snapshot of the entire study to get a sense of the distribution of breakdowns chosen and seams generated (visually depicted in Fig.~\ref{fig:all_seams}).
+We also collated all seams from all participants and clustered them along their respective breakdowns and AI lifecycle stages, creating a single snapshot of the entire study to get a sense of the distribution of breakdowns chosen and seams generated (visually depicted in Fig.~\ref{fig:all_seams}).